 - (1) Only the wall of the circular chamber has been polished thus.
 (2) The sides of the tunnel are left rough, they impinge as an afterthought upon the initial perfection. - (3) An entrance was necessary, so mankind made one.
 (4) But elsewhere, deeper in the granite, are there certain chambers that have no entrances?
 (5) Chambers never unsealed since the arrival of the gods.
 (6) Local report declares that these exceed in number those that can be visited, as the dead exceed the living four hundred of them, four thousand or million.
-(7) Nothing is inside them, they were sealed up before the creation of pestilence or treasure; if mankind grew curious and excavated, nothing, nothing would be added to the sum of good or evil.
-(8) One of them is rumoured within the boulder that swings on the summit of the highest manking grew curious and excavated, nothing, nothing would be added to the sum of good or evil.
+(7) Nothing is inside them, they were sealed up before the creation of pestilence or treasure; if mankind grew curious and excavated, nothing, nothing would be added to the sum of good or mankind grew curious and excavated, nothing, nothing would be added to the sum of good or evil.
 (8) One of them is rumoured within the boulder that swings on the summit of the highest hills; a bubble-shaped cave that has neither ceiling nor floor, and mirrors its own darkness in every direction infinitely.
 (9) The boulder because of its hollowness sways in the wind, and even moves when a crow perches upon it; hence its name and the name of its stupendous pedestal: the Kawa Dol.